PowerDNS/pdns/docs/manpages/pdns_control.1.rst

 Dump all statistics and their values in a comma separated list, equivalent to ``show *``.

-list-zones [master,slave,native]
+list-zones [primary,secondary,native]
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Show a list of zones, optionally filter on the type of zones to show.

-notify *DOMAIN*
+notify *ZONE*
 ^^^^^^^^^^^^^^^

-Adds *DOMAIN* to the notification list, causing PowerDNS to send out notifications to the nameservers of a domain.
-Can be used if a slave missed previous notifications or is generally hard of hearing.
+Adds *ZONE* to the notification list, causing PowerDNS to send out notifications to the nameservers of a zone.
+Can be used if a secondary missed previous notifications or is generally hard of hearing.
 Use
-\* to notify for all domains.
+\* to notify for all zones.
 (Note that you may need to escape the
 \* sign in your shell.)

-notify-host *DOMAIN* *ADDRESS*
+notify-host *ZONE* *ADDRESS*
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Same as above but with operator specified IP *ADDRESS* as